Skip to main content

 # Create the Spree::Payment record

-payment = payment_session.order.payments.create!(
+payment = payment_session.find_or_create_payment!

 # Transition the payment to completed

-payment.started_processing!
+payment.started_processing! if payment.checkout?

-payment.complete!
+payment.complete! if payment.can_complete?

 payment_session.complete!